 A San Antonio airport worker died after being sucked into the engine of a Delta plane

+If you or someone you know may be considering suicide, call or text the Suicide & Crisis Lifeline at 988.

-An airline worker died Friday night at the San Antonio International Airport after being ingested into an engine of a plane, officials said.
+An airline worker who was ingested into a plane's engine Friday night at the San Antonio International Airport took his own life, a medical examiner said.

 The plane, an airbus A319 operated by Delta Air Lines, was arriving in San Antonio from Los Angeles and taxiing to the gate on one engine when the worker was sucked into that engine, the National Transportation Safety Board said in a written statement shared with NPR.